 - choose from a wide range of subjects - combine two subjects you know or try a new subject area

 - create your own degree - select optional modules from across two subjects according to your developing strengths and interests

-- make yourself employable - develop a wide range of skills and take modules that incorporate work experience
+- make yourself employable - take work experience modules or complete a placement year to develop a wide range of skills

 Support for Joint Honours students